mindee/devrel/sdks/Node.js.md

 #### Draft a new release

-You can do this with the [GitHub CLI](https://github.com/cli/cli):

-`gh release create v1.X.X -F CHANGELOG.md`

-or manually within the GitHub interface:

 1. Create a new tag with the new version number `vX.X.X`
 2. Set the release title to the same name
-3. Copy your release notes `CHANGELOG.md`
+3. Copy the relevant release notes from `CHANGELOG.md`
 4. Publish the release

 Next step is to deploy the package on npm.